 - Pray for advancement in your career

 - Pray for how to embrace grace in everyday life

 - Pray for your job

 - Copy a meaningful prayer that someone else has written into your prayer journal.
-The exercise of writing it in your handwriting provides your brain a way to remember the meaning
+The exercise of writing it in your handwriting provides your brain with a way to remember the meaning

 - Pray for a loved one that needs healing